rishabhvarshney14/Detect-House-Item/README.md

 Live App : [DetectHouseItem](https://detecthouseitem.herokuapp.com/)

 Note: This app is deployed on heroku's free dyno which only provide 500 MB of RAM.
-The total size of the app is around 430 MB (+ 140 MB trained model) which make the site to crash.
+The total size of the app is around 430 MB (+ 140 MB trained model) which make the site to crash sometime.

 Web Framework used : [streamlit](https://www.streamlit.io/)